-STEP 9: Don’t expect the same results as everyone else
+STEP 9: Don’t expect the same lazy keto results as everyone else

-Don’t expect lazy keto to work for you because it worked for someone else or expect the same effect as them.
+Don’t expect it to work for you because it worked for someone else or expect the same lazy keto success story as them.
 If you experience a weight loss plateau, consider incorporating intermittent fasting or an egg fast to speed up the process.

-Some people had also had success by switching back to the regular keto when they experienced weight loss difficulties on the lazy approach.
+Some people have also had success by switching back to the regular keto when they experienced weight loss difficulties on this approach.

 Below are some quick lazy keto meal ideas to give you an idea of what you can eat.